foundation-model-stack/bamba/blog/bamba31T.md

 _Table 1:_ <strong> 2-2.5T Olmo2 mix data</strong>

 We then used a mix of synthetic data from Nemotron-CC and Hugging Face datasets to continue training on 500B additional tokens, putting us at 3T tokens.
-During this phase, we launch two jobs, one with constant learning rate at 2e-5 and another with cosine learning rate going from 2e-5 ending at 2e-6.
-In our experiments, we observe that using these learning rate schedules improves different benchmarks.
-Our general observation is that cosine improves memorization benchmarks and constant improves knowledge.
+During this phase, we launch two jobs (serially) to perform an ablation on learning rate schedules, one with constant learning rate at 2e-5 and another with cosine learning rate going from 2e-5 ending at 2e-6.
+Our general observation is that cosine and constant learning rate schedulers are complementary.
 The data mixes for 2.5T to 3T are as follows.

 | Dataset | Subdataset | Percentage |
 | :---- | :----- | :---- |